Armen Sarkissian: Presidency

 On inauguration day, the government led by Karen Karapetyan resigned and parties in the National Assembly had a week to put forward their proposals for prime minister.
 Former president Serzh Sargsyan was unanimously nominated by the members of ruling parties in the National Assembly on 16 April, and was confirmed as prime minister on 17 April.
 However, Sargysyan's election as prime minister was met by large-scale protests, known as The Velvet Revolution.

 Armen Sarkissian is credited with playing a pivotal role in finding a peaceful solution, threatening to resign if there was any use of violence.
 He attained international attention when he walked into the crowds without security escort and interacted with the protesters.
 An extensive profile of Sarkissian in the British magazine Spectator later observer that, "The Velvet Revolution was not preordained to be peaceful.
 It was Sarkissian's intervention that kept the peace."

 Serzh Sargysyan resigned six days after taking the office.
 Karapetyan was subsequently appointed to serve as acting prime minister.
 On 8 May 2018, Nikol Pashinyan was elected prime minister by the National Assembly in a 59–42 vote.

 Sarkissian visited Tbilisi on 26 May 2018 in his first official foreign visit to participate in the centennial celebrations of the founding of the Democratic Republic of Georgia.
-During his visit, he held talks with his Georgian counterpart Giorgi Margvelashvili as well as held meetings with Bidzina Ivanishvili and Sauli Niinistö.
+During his visit, he held talks with his Georgian counterpart Giorgi Margvelashvili as well as held meetings with Bidzina Ivanishvili and Salome Zourabichvili.

 In June 2018, Sarkissian proposed changes to the constitution to balance the President's power with the Prime Minister's power.
 On the eve of the centennial anniversary of the end to First World War, Sarkissian told the Schweizer Radio und Fernsehen in an interview said that he would say the following to Turkish President Recep Tayyip Erdoğan in regards to the Armenian genocide:

 "First, I would tell him good morning Mr. President, I think we have an issue to discuss together.
 You are the President of Turkey and I am the President of Armenia.
 My family, my grandparents are from Erzrum, Van and Bitlis and there is a history behind my own family.
 Why not start talking about the relations between Turkey and Armenia?
 Why not speak about our individual stories?"